What do the A, E, and I codes on my transcript mean?

 - When you repeat a course, the second attempt AND ALL SUBSEQUENT ATTEMPTS are used in calculating your GPA.
 The first attempt remains on your transcript, but it is no longer used in calculating your GPA.

 Beginning with the Summer 2015 semester, the University's repeat policy will change with regard to courses that are transferred to UM: such courses will not be used in calculating GPA.
 You can earn credit for a passing grade, but you cannot affect your GPA.
-Read more under Grade Point Average.
+Read more under Computing GPA.

 This change will not affect repeat courses taken at UM.
 If you fail a UM course and repeat it at the UM, the repeat grade will replace the first grade in GPA calculation.